We’re HigherTrek and we love investing in the next generation of Christian leaders.

 It feels crazy to think the first disciples were in their teens and early 20’s when they started following Jesus, but it shouldn’t.
 No wonder four of the five great mission movements in history were started by college students.
 Historically, young men have a track record of changing the world.
 Being a part of HigherTrek means being a part of equipping young men for a life of discipleship, to change the world.

-I’m married to Meredith (way outkicked my coverage) and we have a three-year-old daughter.
+I’m married to Meredith, and we have a two young children, Violet and Theo.
 Our family enjoys being outside as much as we can and soaking in the best Kentucky has to offer, from local outreach at our church to horse farms and UK sports.

 And for the obligatory stuff: I earned a BA in Religious Studies and Philosophy from Franklin College and after spending a year working with a local Rescue Mission, felt led to drop out of seminary to start working alongside our founder, Chuck Wenger, with HigherTrek.
 It’s been a privilege and I’m thrilled about where God is leading this ministry as we move forward.